GrigorySadovskiyxyz/backend-project-lvl1/README.md

 $ brain-prime
 ```

 Simple, yet existing project, written in JavaScript, operating in **CLI** ecosystem.
-Served as a npm package with support of **Eslin, Babel and Git**.
+Served as a npm package with support of **Eslint, Babel and Git**.

 This project greatly boosted my skills related to the JS modules, as well as understanding the logic behind the **npm** package setup.

 ### Recorded asciinema gameplay